OCA/account-financial-tools/account_credit_control/README.rst

  * Send a email
  * Print a letter
  * Change the state (so you can ignore or reopen lines)
+ * Mark a line as Manually Overridden.
+The line will get the ignored state when a second credit control run is done.
+ * Mark one line as Manual followup will also mark all the lines of the partner.
+The partner will be visible in "Do Manual Follow-ups".

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas